edgardomortiz/Captus/docs/content/basics/installation.md

                           markers from the assembly obtained with the 'assemble' command is recommended, but any other assemblies in FASTA format are also allowed.
-                align = Align extracted markers across samples with MAFFT: Marker alignment depends on the directory structure created by the 'extract' command.
+                align = Align extracted markers across samples with MAFFT or MUSCLE:
+                        Marker alignment depends on the directory structure created by the 'extract' command.
 This step also performs paralog filtering and alignment trimming using ClipKIT

 Help:
   -h, --help  Show this help message and exit